rpglab/rpglab.github.io/resources/_posts/2023-04-03-RT-SCED_Python.md

 paper: /papers/XingpengLi-KWH-TPWRS-Part-I/
 link:
 doi:
 description: "This set of codes implements real-time security-constrained economic dispatch (RT-SCED).
-It aims to provide a benchmark that mimics the commercial RT-SCED tool used by the Independent System Operators (ISO)"
+It aims to provide a benchmark that mimics the commercial RT-SCED tool used by the Independent System Operators (ISO)."
 ---